Asymptotically Optimal Sequential Multiple Testing Procedures for Correlated Normal: Introduction

 When testing multiple hypotheses simultaneously with data collected from a different stream for each hypothesis, one might consider the natural generalization of Wald's sequential framework where all the data streams are terminated simultaneously.
 This setup finds application in multiple access wireless network \citep{Rappaport} and multisensor surveillance systems \citep{RFV}.
-The last decade has witnessed significant progress on this line of work: \cite{DeBaronJSPI, DeBaronSEQ, DeBaron}, \cite{SongFellouris2017, SongFellouris2019}, \cite{heBartroff2021}. \item Simultaneous inference problems arising in many disciplines often involve correlated observations.
+The last decade has witnessed significant progress on this line of work: \cite{DeBaronJSPI, DeBaronSEQ, DeBaron}, \cite{BartroffSong2014, BartroffSong2016}, \cite{SongFellouris2017, SongFellouris2019}, \cite{heBartroff2021}, \cite{roy2023largescale}. \item Simultaneous inference problems arising in many disciplines often involve correlated observations \citep{HandbookMCP}.
 For example, in microRNA expression data, several genes may cluster into groups through their transcription processes and exhibit high correlations.
 Functional magnetic resonance imaging (fMRI) studies and multistage clinical trials also concern dependent observations.

-Simultaneous testing methods under dependence have been studied by ~\cite{SunCai2009}, ~\cite{efron2007}, ~\cite{LZP}, among others. \cite{Fan2012} proposed a method of dealing with correlated test statistics with a known covariance structure.
-They capture the association between correlated statistics using the principal eigenvalues of the covariance matrix. \cite{Fan2017} extended this work when the underlying dependence structure is unknown. \cite{Qiu2005} demonstrated that many FDR controlling procedures lose power significantly under dependence. \cite{HuangHsu} mention that stepwise decision rules based on modeling of the dependence structure are generally superior to their counterparts that do not consider the correlation. \end{enumerate}
+Simultaneous testing methods under dependence have been studied by ~\cite{SunCai2009}, ~\cite{efron2007}, ~\cite{LZP}, among others. \cite{Qiu2005} demonstrated that many FDR controlling procedures lose power significantly under dependence. \cite{HuangHsu} mention that stepwise decision rules based on modeling of the dependence structure are generally superior to their counterparts that do not consider the correlation.

+Recently, there has been a flurry of work on multiple hypotheses testing in connection with signal detection \citep{shiterburd2022ksample}.
+The loss is usually just the total number of mistakes, i.e., the Hamming loss. \cite{Butucea} consider the minimax risk of variable selection under expected Hamming loss in the (correlated) Gaussian mean model in $\mathbb{R}^d$. \end{enumerate}

-However, we find little literature which studies the multiple testing problem in a sequential framework where the test statistics corresponding to the various streams are dependent.
-This work fills this gap in a unified way by considering the classical means-testing problem in a equicorrelated Gaussian and sequential framework.
+However, there is comparatively less literature which studies the multiple testing problem in a sequential framework where the test statistics corresponding to the various streams are dependent.
+The works by \cite{DeBaronJSPI, DeBaronSEQ, DeBaron} and \cite{BartroffSong2014, BartroffSong2016} consider arbitrary between-stream correlation. \cite{DeBaronSEQ} derived asymptotically optimal procedures for controlling type I and type II familywise error under Pitman alternative.